-In May 2020, AICA declared our endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-For the expansion of disclosures under these recommendations, AICA first conducted interviews with our stakeholders to predict how the environment surrounding our company will change in the future due to the impact of climate change.
-Targeting the domestic construction market, which is AICA's main market, we interviewed concerned parties in a wide range of fields, including raw material suppliers, construction companies, design firms, developers, and industry bodies, from November 2020 to March 2021.
-Based on these interviews, AICA acknowledged the risks and opportunities due to the impact of climate change and the matters AICA should address to respond to climate change, as shown in the table below.
-Going forward, AICA will check these risks and opportunities against scenarios and analyze them from the financial aspect, monitor climate change as part of company-wide risk management, and take appropriate measures.
+Scenario Analysis and Incorporation into StrategyIn May 2020, AICA declared our endorsement of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+For the expansion of disclosures under these recommendations, in fiscal year 2020, AICA conducted interviews with our stakeholders and organized the risks and opportunities due to the impact of climate change and the matters that AICA should address to respond to climate change, as shown in the table below.